Presidents Tree

 Presidents Tree, Big Trees, Trees, Pacific Northwest

-The Presidents Tree, Photo By Forrest Logan
+The President’s Tree, Photo By Forrest Logan

-News, the Presidents Tree has fallen.
+News, the President’s Tree has fallen.

 Black bears can be seen in the spring, summer, and fall, and cougars, wolves, deer, roosevelt elk, weasels, raccoons, and mink can also be found in and around Tahsis.
-Marine life includes killer whales, the harbour porpoise, the gray whale, the humpback whale, sea otters, sea lions, and harbour seals are all quite common at different times here.
+Marine life includes killer whales, the harbour porpoise, the gray whale, the humpback whale, sea otters, sea lions, and harbour seals, which are all quite common at different times here.

 Presidents Tree, Big Trees, Trees, Pacific Northwest

-The Presidents Tree, Photo By Bud Logan
+The President’s Tree, Photo By Bud Logan

 Tahsis itself is absolutely beautiful.
 There are breathtaking mountain views, some of the best caves on the island, and world-class wildlife viewing.